5 Ways to Teach Students About Juneteenth

 Before you get started on these Juneteenth activities for kids, it’s important to have a basic understanding of the holiday.
 Let’s go back in history for a moment.

 On January 1, 1863, President Abraham Lincoln signed the Emancipation Proclamation, declaring enslaved people in the United States free.
-However, there were still enslaved people in Galveston, Texas.
-In the summer of 1865, news of freedom finally made its way to them, marking the end of slavery for them.
-Since then, African Americans have honored and recognized that historic day.
-Today, it is an opportunity for families of all heritages and backgrounds to acknowledge and celebrate Black history!
+However, there were still enslaved people in Galveston, Texas, because the news had not yet reached the area.
+In the summer of 1865, news of freedom finally made its way to Galveston, marking the end of slavery for them.
+Since then, we have honored and recognized that historic day.
+It is an opportunity for families of all heritages and backgrounds to acknowledge and celebrate Black history!

 Now, let’s delve into Juneteenth lessons for kids.

 Reading books is a great way to discover history.
 Whether a textbook or a nonfiction novel, there is something for students to discover on each page.
 For example, did you know Juneteenth stands for June 19?
-Or, that it has different names it’s recognized by?
+Or that it’s recognized by different names?
 Here are a few below:

 • Freedom Day